 NC STATE UNIVERSITY COLLEGE OF DESIGN

-Anabel Russo (she/her) is a junior studying Graphic and Experience Design.
+Joshua Garrett (he/him/his) is a senior studying Graphic and Experience design.

 WHAT MAKES YOU FEEL INSPIRED?

 I get inspired when I witness genuine care, specifically in any artisan craft — digital or physical.
 The nature of Design work can lend itself well to that goal, albeit at varying degrees, but that’s a big reason why I enjoy the 1:1 work-to-results output of design.
 I am inspired most when I come across people who do artisan work with genuine care; anything from a coffee shop owner to an architect — when you can see they really know what they’re doing and why they do it, it’s really inspiring.
 A great example of this is a man by the name of David, who I met in Evansville, Indiana.
 David and his family owned a coffee shop up there called White Swan, and I was really hit by the humble and driven nature of this guy.
 I don’t even drink coffee and I was blown away by not only the quality of the drink but also his authentic desire to serve people “a part of himself” or his “life” (I’m paraphrasing).
 He just really cared and would answer all my silly questions about it with so much humility — the humility of someone who doesn’t seem to compare himself to anyone else.